For the vast majority of time in 2024 and earlier, Clock Work has been not

 How do you recommend someone?

-If you have someone who you feel is interested in possibly purchasing a Nordic Tug 42, or a reliable trawler, ask them if it’s ok to recommend them (I loathe what "tech" has done to privacy) and click here and follow the simple instructions.
-But also, please don't think you have to "sign up" to be a recommender.
+If you have someone that you feel is interested in possibly purchasing a Nordic Tug 42, or even just an unspecified reliable trawler in general, ask them if it’s ok to recommend them (please, because I loathe what "tech" has done to privacy) and CLICK HERE and follow the simple instructions.
+But also, please don't think you have to "sign up" to BE a recommender.
 If you have a pulse, you are already in.
-The program is for registering a potential buyer and your name as the person who introduced them to Clock Work.
+The program is for registering your potential buyer and your name as the person who introduced them to Clock Work.
 Corollary though.. if that potential buyer tells two people, it's the FIRST (by email time stamp) guy to register that person.

-A few casual comments on your lead winning "the race"
+A few comments on your lead winning "the race"

 The commission for the current Option 1 selling price is $7875 if your lead buys Clock Work.

-You have to put in, say, 30-60 seconds to register your recommendation.
+You have to put in, say, upwards of 30-60 seconds to register your recommendation.

 That's ~$473,000/hr.